christianepeters/homomorphic-encryption/helib.md

 I tried out [HElib][HElib], a library for homomorphic encryption.

 I simplified the instructions in the HElib [INSTALL.md][HElib-install].
 I don't plan to run any huge computations.
 It's all about trying out the library and computing a first example.

-It works both on a MacBook Air (Retina, 13-inch, 2018) with MacOS Catalina installed and on a 7-year old Acer Aspire 7 running Ubuntu 20.04.

-Last version I tried: **HElib v1.3.0**
+Last version I tried: **HElib v1.3.1**

 ## HElib documentation